feugy/melodie/README.md

 ### tools

+- dependabot + dep update

+- rename git master branch to main

 - automated end-to-end tests

 - more technical documentation (install & release process notably)

 ### Bugs and known issues

+1. When server is not reachable, attempts to establish new WebSocket connection takes longer and longer

 1. DMG package does not download updates: [it requires zip](https://github.com/electron-userland/electron-builder/issues/2199), and we cannot build zip because of [the accent in product name](https://github.com/electron-userland/electron-builder/issues/4306#issuecomment-717232761)...